mapninja/Earthsys144/Labs/Week_08/Modeling_Geographic_Space.md

 Here, you will add some code to the end of your script to prepare and export your resulting layers as a single GeoTIFF image.

 ### Flatten your layers into a single layer, using Band Math
-First, use the following code to "flatten" the four `n`-Day Walking Layers into a single image with 5 values
+First, use the following code to "flatten" the four `n`-Day Walking Layers into a single image with 5 values.
+Here, we are flipping the values by subtracting them from 5 and taking the [`abs()`](https://developers.google.com/earth-engine/apidocs/ee-image-abs) , or absolute value, to drop the negative sign.

 ```JavaScript
 // Create a single dataset from the three Walking Times layers